1st Geneva Convention – wounded and sick in the field

 ARTICLE 32. – The persons designated in article 27, who have fallen into the power of the opposing party, cannot be retained.

-Unless otherwise agreed, they shall be authorized to return to their country or, failing that, to the territory of the Party to the conflict in whose service they were placed, as soon as a way is opened for their return and military requirements permit.
+Unless otherwise agreed, they will be authorized to return to their country or, failing that, the territory of the Party to the conflict in whose service they were placed, as soon as a route is opened for their return and military requirements permit.

 Pending their dismissal, they will continue to fulfill their functions under the direction of the opposing party; they shall preferably be assigned to the care of the wounded and sick of the Party to the conflict in whose service they were placed.